MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 modified.
 There is no guarantee that these files will be synced without delay.
 Warning: SQLite and H2 database files cannot be synced with this method.

+`filesToOnlyUploadOnServerStop`
+Only upload these files to the MultiPaper-Master when the server stops instead of whenever the file is written to.

 `filesToNotSync`
 Files or directories that should not be synced even if they're included in `filesToSync` above.